-IPIS is looking for a GIS intern to start in October 2021 for 6 months, based in Antwerp.
-Applications will be reviewed on a rolling basis and early applicants will be prioritized.
+IPIS is looking for a GIS intern for a period of 4 to 6 months, based in Antwerp.
+Applications will be reviewed on a rolling basis and early applicants will be prioritised.

 The International Peace Information Service (IPIS) is an independent research institute providing tailored information, analysis and capacity enhancement to support those actors who want to realise a vision of durable peace, sustainable development and the fulfilment of human rights.